Rohanisamazing/bakery/README.md

 ## How to use
 The Bakery website is a free online store which you can use as Project.

--To run this website in your computer firstly install Xaamp software
+- To run this website in your computer first install Xampp software.

+- After that make sure the server is live on its localhost and enjoy it.

+- Finally, the Data of the order will be visible on the backend on the PHP myAdmin server.